 Perezhivanie is a Russian word, usually translated as “a lived experience,” and used in connection with “social situation of development,” which has multiple shades of meaning.
 It indicates a person’s situation with special emphasis on the subjective significance, especially the emotional and visceral impact of the situation on the person, recollection of which summons up the entire situation.
 It is therefore inclusive of the surrounding conditions, as how these conditions affect the person, how they are perceived and felt by them, how they cope with them.
 Somewhat like “An experience!.”
 It is quite different from the word “experience” as in the opening words of Kant's Critique of Pure Reason: “There can be no doubt that all our knowledge begins with experience,” or when a job advertisement asks for a candidate “with experience.”
 A perezhivanie is the kind of unforgetable experience which contributes to the development of a person’s personality.
-For some writers, a perezhivanie essentially includes the catharsis, or “working over” of the experience, through which it is re-lived and integrated into the personality.
 The excerpts below are explanations culled from selected writers.

 The case histories of children we have studied, have put us in a better position to be more exact and precise, and to say that the essential factors which explain the influence of environment on the psychological development of children, and on the development of their conscious personalities, are made up of their emotional experiences [petrezhivanija].
 The emotional experience [perezhivanie] arising from any situation or from any aspect of his environment, determines what kind of influence this situation or this environment will have on the child.
 Therefore, it is not any of the factors in themselves (if taken without reference to the child) which determines how they will influence the future course of his development, but the same factors refracted through the prism of the child’s emotional experience [perezhivanie].
 Let us now examine one such straightforward case from our clinic.